apollographql/apollo-server/docs/source/migration-two-dot.md

   typeDefs,
   resolvers,
 });
-//mergeSchemas is imported from apollo-server
+//mergeSchemas can be imported from apollo-server
 //const schema = mergeSchemas(...);

 const server = new ApolloServer({ schema });